marariadennis/javascript/Notes.md

 if only when the condition is true
 Else, if the first condition is false else if. to introduce a new condition

+If Statement executes a block of code if the condition is true